DimasArbiArdian/finance-chatbot/README.md

 - **Session memory:** Stores up to five recent user prompts to maintain continuity.
 - **Creativity bias:** Adjusts how exploratory or deterministic the assistant should be.

+### Theme & Translation
+- Choose **Theme** in the sidebar to toggle between system default, light, and dark palettes.
+- Open the **Translation helper** sidebar expander to convert text between English and Indonesian; the translation result stays available until you clear it.
+- Translated text uses Gemini's `gemini-1.5-flash-latest` model to keep terminology financially accurate.

 ### Working with Uploaded Documents
 - Supported formats: PDF, TXT/Markdown, CSV, and common image types (PNG, JPG, WEBP).
 - Each file is trimmed to the first ~6,000 characters to protect model context limits; the UI shows whether content was truncated.
-- Use the **Clear document context** button in the sidebar to remove uploaded references without resetting the conversation.
+- Use the **Clear document context** button under the chat uploader to remove uploaded references without resetting the conversation.

 ## Deployment Notes
 - The project is ready for GitHub.
 Update the repository URL above after pushing.